-A - 5.16: Recirculation Pump
+A - 5.14: Recirculation Pump

-If your controller is configured to control the Recirculation Pump, you will have the following options:
+- If your controller is configured to control the Recirculation Pump, you will have the following options: - Pres.

-- ▶ Pres.
 Alarm Delay (Op): Delay pressure and vacuum alarms from triggering for this amount of time whenever the recirc pump starts up. - ▶ Heater Fireman Switch (Op): This option is only shown if a relay is assigned to the Heater control.
 This value sets the minimum amount of time to leave the recirculation pump on or delay the start of backwash after the heater shuts off. - ▶ Ozone Fireman Switch (Op): This option is only shown if a relay is assigned to the Ozone control.
-This value sets the minimum amount of time to leave the recirculation pump on or delay the start of backwash after the Ozone relay shuts off. - ▶ UV Turndown Fireman Switch (Op): This option is only shown if a relay is assigned to the UV Turndown.
+This value sets the minimum amount of time to leave the recirculation pump on or delay the start of backwash after the Ozone relay shuts off.

+▶ UV Turndown Fireman Switch (Op): This option is only shown if a relay is assigned to the UV Turndown.
 This value sets the minimum amount of time to leave the recirculation pump on or delay the start of backwash after the UV turndown relay turns on.

-A - 5.16.1: VFD Control
+A - 5.9.1: VFD Control:

-If your controller is configured to operate a VFD, this menu allows you to configure the VFD control settings for the Recirculation Pump.
+Allows you to configure the VFD control settings for the Recirculation Pump.
 Once you have selected VFD Control you will have the following items to choose from: